anuragrana/AES/README.txt

 /*
 ReamMe file for the program of Implemetation of AES-256.
-Author - Anurag Rana, MT13092 (No team, Programmed individually) Date   - 14 Oct 2013
+Author - Anurag Rana (No team, Programmed individually) Date   - 14 Oct 2013
 */